cerico/elista/README.md

 # TLDR

-copy `bin/build-elista.sh` into bin folder
+copy `build-elista.sh` into your applications' bin folder

-copy `config/elista.env.example` into config folder, edit values to fit your setup and rename to `config/elista.env`
+copy `elista.env.example` into your applications config folder, edit values to fit your setup and rename to `elista.env`

-run `./bin/build-elista.sh` to create elista script
+run `./bin/build-elista.sh` in your applications to create the elista script

 run `./bin/elista.sh` to deploy